Hopsin: Orlando arrest

 On August 25, 2012, Hopsin was scheduled to perform at Club 57 West, a popular night club located in Orlando, Florida.
 At the last minute, the club promoters chose to pull the last opening act, causing a verbal altercation between the club promoters and the artist's entourage.
 Some witnesses claim Hopsin tried to settle the argument verbally, while Hopsin claims he tried to defuse a fight outside of the club on his way to 7-Eleven (without indicating whether this was the same conflict, or something unrelated).
 At one point, Hopsin even offered 15 minutes of his own set to help find a solution to the problem.
 Hopsin was detained shortly thereafter once police responded to the initial call stemming from the altercation inside the club.
 According to court records, he was arrested for disorderly conduct.
 On September 21, the assistant state attorney decided not to officially file the information.
 Hopsin later commented on the case, referring to the police officer as a racist.

 "Happy Ending"

-Hopsin’s critically panned 2017 single "Happy Ending", off of No Shame, revived criticism for its depiction of Asian women as hyper-sexualized and submissive massage parlor workers.
+Hopsin’s critically panned 2017 single "Happy Ending", off of No Shame, received criticism for its depiction of Asian women as hyper-sexualized and submissive massage parlor workers.
 The video was also initially taken down by YouTube for including nudity; Hopsin criticized the decision, stating that there were no visible nipples and he wore a "dick sock" to hide his genitalia.
 He later apologized for any offense he caused to the Asian community with the video.